-All of our teachers receive in-house SEND training, in addition to receiving support from the SENDCo and SEND team to meet the needs of our pupils who have SEND.
+Where appropriate, our teachers receive in-house SEND training, in addition to receiving support from the SENDCo and SEND team to meet the needs of our pupils who have SEND.
+The table below shows the external training/professional development that has taken place within the last two academic years.
+Where known training is planned for 2024-25, it is captured towards the bottom of the table:

-In the last academic year, our staff teaching team have been trained or have received professional development in the following areas (where known training is planned, it is indicated in italics):